riscv-verification/RVVI/RVVI-TRACE/README.md

 ![Instruction Retirement](../diagrams/InstructionRetirement.png)

-The diagram above a number of instructions being retired, with GPR and CSR register file writes being communicated as a result.
+The diagram above shows a number of instructions being retired, with GPR and CSR register file writes being communicated as a result.

 ### Load address misaligned

 ![LoadAddressMisalignedTrap](../diagrams/LoadAddressMisalignedTrap.png)

-The diagram above shows a processor taking a synchronous exception due to execution of a load word instruction from a non-aligned memory address.
+The diagram above shows a processor taking a synchronous exception due to the execution of a load word instruction from a non-aligned memory address.

 ### Environment call exception

 ![Environment call](../diagrams/EnvironmentCallException.png)

-The diagram above shows a processor executing of an ECALL instruction.
+The diagram above shows a processor executing an ECALL instruction.

 > _RISC-V privileged specification 20211203, section 3.3.1:_
 >